 The music they make together deals with the heart and mind, and is born of their cumulative experiences of art, of each other, of life.
 Full of character, the contradictory nature of their songs is simply reflective of the world, and represents some form of ideal as to how things are.
 As they themselves say: “Every power has its own opposite, and each world has its own world inverted.
 Our aim is to place these two opposites in one body.”
 For the duo, those phone conversation are still going on in a way; there’s a lot left to explore.

 2018’s Muunduja – it means ‘shifter’ in Estonian – is an immersive, saturating listen, a part-imaginary landscape that envelops all who come across it.
-World Inverted, their forthcoming record, is equally as bold and inventive, but it’s on stage where the duo’s music really comes alive.
+World Inverted, their latest album released in 2020, is equally as bold and inventive, but it’s on stage where the duo’s music really comes alive.
 Blending quiet techno, Nuut’s haunting voice, and an array of loopers and pedals, the layers of their complex sonic world are painstakingly built to dizzying crescendos before fading out, like a storm passing overhead.
 Melancholic yet comforting, there’s a euphoria to

 these peaks – to watch them perform is to succumb to their magic, and to be transported to a higher plane.